TRAK Smart Energy System (SES)

 GeoExchange uses the earth as a heat source in winter or as a heat sink in summer to borrow energy and put it back.
 Geoexchange is also used in the overall system as a load-levelling thermal capacitor.
 A system of vertical polyethylene pipes set deep into the ground holds circulating, environmentally-safe, water/glycol fluid pumped through the loops which absorb or release heat depending on the season.
 It takes advantage of consistent underground temperatures to boost efficiency and reduce operating costs of heating and cooling systems.
 This median temperature is also used to directly heat or cool portions of the ventilation and water loads in a building or process at very minimal costs.

 Combined Heat & Power (CHP) Co-generation is the use of a heat engine (prime mover) to generate electricity and useful heat at the same time on site.
-CHP is a more efficient use of fuel (natural gas, propane, bio-fuel) because otherwise wasted heat from electricity generation is put to some productive use.
+CHP is a more efficient use of fuel (natural gas, propane, bio-fuel, hydrogen) because otherwise wasted heat from electricity generation is put to some productive use.
 Combined heat and power (CHP) plants recover otherwise wasted “high-grade” thermal energy for heating from the engine cooling jacket and exhaust.

 Energy Management System (EMS) Controls are a sophisticated TRAK software and hardware platform that monitors current and anticipated energy usage, weather patterns, utility costs and seasonal trends.
 It integrates with other facility systems.
 Sensors constantly check temperatures, humidity, air and fluid flows, open and close valves, dampers, start and stop motors, circulating pumps and more.
 The EMS determines the way the Smart Energy System will use its various components to create and conserve energy in the most efficient way possible.
 It enables onsite and offsite monitoring and controlling 24/7 and anticipates and gives alarms when operational situations are outside of normal settings so corrections and maintenance can be done promptly.